 The Fidelity ZERO Extended Market Index Fund (MUTF:FZIPX) is another one of the Fidelity funds that does not have an expense ratio and it is a successful one at that.
-FZIPX debuted earlier this year and already has nearly $357 million in assets under management.
+FZIPX debuted earlier this year and already has $417 million of assets under management.

 FZIPX fills voids left by funds that purport to be broad market funds but are really just large-cap strategies.
 In other words, this Fidelity fund is heavy on mid- and small-cap stocks and is classified as a mid-cap blend fund because the bulk of its holdings have market values ranging from $2 billion to $10 billion.

-There is no individual security risk in FZIPX because the fund’s top 10 holdings combined for just 2.27% of the index fund’s roster.
-However, this Fidelity fund has some sector-level risk because the financial services, industrial and technology sectors combine for over 47% of the fund’s weight.
+There is no individual security risk in FZIPX because the fund’s top 10 holdings combined for just 2.46% of the index fund’s portfolio.
+However, this Fidelity fund has some sector-level risk because the financial services, industrial and technology sectors combine for over 48% of the fund’s weight.

 Fidelity High Yield Factor ETF (FDHY)

 The Fidelity High Yield Factor ETF (NYSEARCA:FDHY), an actively managed fund, is one of the newer Fidelity funds in the fixed income universe and with default rates remaining low this year, investors can up their income streams by being bold with bond funds like FDHY.

 Some of the advantages of actively managed corporate bond funds include the abilities of the managers to manage interest rate risk and seek credit opportunities as they present themselves.
 For example, if high-yield bond market participants are favoring higher rated junk debt, FDHY can adjust allocations away from speculative fare.

 The managers can also seek opportunities outside the U.S. as highlighted by FDHY’s exposure to 13 countries, though the U.S. accounts for 80% of the Fidelity fund’s geographic weight.